 How to Celebrate Chinese New Year in Atlanta

-Atlanta’s diverse culture, international shopping and dining scene create an opportunity to feel and experience the vibe and culture of Asia during Chinese New Year.
-Here are some fun activities and things to do during Chinese New Year.
+Atlanta’s diverse culture, international shopping and dining scene creates an opportunity to feel and experience the vibe and culture of Asia during Chinese New Year.
+Here are some fun activities and things to do during Chinese New Year, the Year of the Horse.

 Stone Mountain Park Plans Lunar New Year Festival